Blogs

 But the result is thousands of dollars of damage to priceless works of art and other cultural heritage, hundreds of museum staff hours diverted to the clean-up, and growing public resentment against activists.

-Not just isolated incidents
+Not just isolated art vandalism incidents

 These particular acts of vandalism against art in museums are substantial in number, with nearly 70 incidents since 2022.
 That total increases if you include historic monuments and heritage sites like Stonehenge, which was vandalized in 2024.
 This concentration of vandalism against artworks is unprecedented outside of wartime, and it is likely to continue.